Fifth Third Bank Review: An Eclectic Mix of Products

 |Chase Bank||Nationwide ATMs|

 Fifth Third Bank vs. Huntington

-Huntington offers a 24-hour grace period to fix an overdraft before you are charged a fee on your checking, savings or money market account.
-Fifth Third Bank encourages customers to maintain multiple accounts by offering relationship rates if you have more than one account.
-The Fifth Third Relationship Savings account also offers a benefit for minors: The $5 monthly service fee is waived for account owners under age 18.
+Huntington Bank offers a wide variety of banking products and features, including a 24-hour grace period to fix an overdraft before you are charged a fee.
+Fifth Third Bank encourages customers to maintain multiple accounts by offering better interest rates if you have more than one account.

 Fifth Third Bank vs. Chase